backupbrew/switchbrew/Homebrew Menu.md

 `Back` button prompt in the bottom right.
 To activate the netloader you can swipe down on the screen.

+# Battery

+NOTE: This is not yet available with the latest hbmenu release.

+The battery/charge status is displayed, however this is only displayed when the required service is available/accessible.

 # Netloader

 NOTE: This is not yet available with the latest hbmenu release.